michael0419/TitleSkimmer/README.md

 In addition, Title Skimmer can help inspire new titles/headlines by searching similar titles based on meanings from its dataframe.

-## Info:
+## Important Info For Running:
-This repository holds the code required to run the full Title Skimmer flask application
+This repository holds the code required to run the full Title Skimmer flask application**
+**due to Github limitations, some files were too large so 2 folders need to be downloaded
+Required folders "models/" and "data/" are available [here](https://www.dropbox.com/sh/blq7sri150vxrcv/AACgJeSzvIos7VIOBIzY_z9za?dl=0)

+Ram usage: ~4GB
+Total Disk space usage: ~2GB

+## About the :

 Title Skimmer showcases the use of 3 machine learning models (Universal Sentence Encoder, Multinomial Naive Bayes, and Deep Learning) to classify titles
 Title Skimmer also uses the Universal Sentence Encoder in conjunction with a encoded version of the news category dataset to suggest similar titles